kawansoft/aceql-http/aceql-http1.0-user-guide-api.md

 Note that we will use two shortcuts through this User Guide in order to simplify the URL format:

-1.     server is the shortcut for the scheme, server name, and port of the URL to call.
-Possiblevalues for server are: <http://localhost:9090>, <https://www.acme.com>, etc.
+- server is the shortcut for the scheme, server name, and port of the URL to call.
+Possible values for server are: <http://localhost:9090>, <https://www.acme.com>, etc.

-2.     aceql is the shortcut for the AceQL Server servlet path. aceql is also the default configuration value.
+- aceql is the shortcut for the AceQL Server servlet path. aceql is also the default configuration value.
 Any other value is possible, see [Server Installation and Configuration Guide](https://www.aceql.com/rest/soft/1.0/aceql-http1.0-user-guide-server.pdf).

 | URL  parameter | Description                   |
 | -------------- | ----------------------------- |